Roots of random polynomials whose coefficients have logarithmic tails: Introduction and statement of results

 Thus, under a very mild moment condition, the complex roots of $G_n$ concentrate near the unit circle uniformly by the argument as $n\to \infty$.

 Imposing additional conditions on the distribution of $\xi_0$ it is possible to obtain more precise information about the asymptotic concentration of the roots near the unit circle.
-In the case when $\xi_0$ belongs to the domain of attraction of an $\alpha$-stable law, $\alpha\in(0,2]$, \citet{ibr_zeit} showed that for every $t>0$,
+In the case when $\xi _0$ belongs to the domain of attraction of an $\alpha$-stable law, $\alpha\in(0,2]$, Ibragimov and Zeitouni \cite{ibrzeit} show that for every $t>0$,

-This is a generalization of the result of~\citet{shepp_vanderbei} who considered real-valued standard Gaussian coefficients.
+This is a generalization of the result of Shepp and Vanderbei \cite{sheppvanderbei} who consider real-valued standard Gaussian coefficients.

-On the other hand, if $\E\log_+ |\xi_0|=\infty$ and thus there is no concentration near the unit circle, it is also possible to describe the asymptotic behavior of the roots when the tail of $|\xi_0|$ is extremely heavy. \citet{goetze_zaporozhets} proved that if the distribution of $\log_+\log_+|\xi_0|$ has a slowly varying tail, then the complex roots of $G_n$ concentrate in probability on two circles centered at the origin whose radii tend to zero and infinity, respectively.
-See also~\cite{z}, \cite{zn} for more results in the case of extremely heavy tails.
+On the other hand, if ${\E\log_+} |\xi_0|=\infty$ and thus there is no concentration near the unit circle, it is also possible to describe the asymptotic behavior of the roots when the tail of $|\xi_0|$ is extremely heavy.
+G{\"o}tze and Zaporozhets \cite {goetzezaporozhets} prove that if the distribution of ${\log_+\log_+}|\xi _0|$ has a slowly varying tail, then the complex roots of $G_n$ concentrate in probability on two circles centered at the origin whose radii tend to zero and infinity, respectively.
+See also \cite{z,zn} for more results in the case of extremely heavy tails.

 Up to now, the behavior of the roots has been unknown when the tail of $\xi_0$ is somewhere between the two cases described above.
 The aim of this paper is to consider a class of distributions which in some sense continuously links the above cases.
 We will consider coefficients with logarithmic power-law tails.
-More precisely, we make the following assumption: for some $\alpha\geq 0$,
+More precisely, we make the following assumption: for some $\alpha\geq0$,

 This class of distributions includes distributions with both finite ($\alpha>1$) and infinite ($\alpha<1$) logarithmic moments.
-We will obtain a precise information on how the concentration of the roots near the unit circle becomes destroyed as $\alpha$ approaches $1$ from above and how the roots behave when there is no concentration ($\alpha<1$).
+We will obtain a precise information on how the concentration of the roots near the unit circle becomes destroyed as $\alpha$ approaches~$1$ from above and how the roots behave when there is no concentration ($\alpha<1$).